Flat Lie groups, Frobenius Lie algebras and \'{e}tale prehomogeneous vector spaces for reductive Lie groups: Abstract

 \section{Abstract}

-In this paper, we study the relations between left-invariant flat connections on Lie groups, left-symmetric algebras, symplective Lie algebras, Frobenius Lie algebras and cuspidal prehomogeneous vector spaces.
-More specifically, we establish a one-to-one correspondence between left-symmetric Lie algebras with a right identity and cuspidal prehomogeneous vector spaces of a Lie group.
-As an application of our approach, we study the classification of the reduced cuspidal prehomogeneous vector spaces $(G,\rho,V)$ where $G$ is a reductive Lie group.
-Fortunately, we prove that any of the left-symmetric structure on a reductive Lie algebra has a right identity.
-Then to give the complete classification of left-symmetric structure on reductive Lie algebras, we just need to give the classification of cuspidal prehomogeneous vector spaces for reductive Lie groups.
+In this paper, we established the relationship among left-invariant flat connections on Lie groups, left-symmetric algebras, Frobenius Lie algebras and \'{e}tale prehomogeneous vector spaces, gave a one-to-one correspondence between the left-symmetric Lie algebras with a right identity and the \'{e}tale prehomogeneous vector spaces for a Lie group, and proved that, in essence, any left-symmetric structure on a reductive Lie algebra has a right identity, which implies that the classification of flat connections on a reductive Lie group $G$ amounts to that of \'{e}tale prehomogeneous vector spaces for $G$.
+We classified the \'{e}tale prehomogeneous vector spaces for $G$ with simple Levi factors.